GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gke/nodeproblem.md

 ### Failure Reason

 There are no egress traffic to Destination IP which indicates that GKE NODE is also having issue to connect to destination IP.
-{LOG_ENTRY}

 ### Failure Remediation